Mrunal Thakur: Expansion to Telugu films (2022–present)

-Thakur's first film of 2022, Jersey, a remake of the 2019 Telugu film of the same name, co-starring Shahid Kapoor, released on 22 April 2022.
-The film received mixed-to-positive reviews from critics, praising the performances, direction and soundtrack; however, the film emerged as a commercial failure at the box office.
-Thakur made her Telugu film debut opposite Dulquer Salmaan in Hanu Raghavapudi's period romantic drama Sita Ramam.
-The film received positive reviews upon release from critics and audiences alike and emerged as a major blockbuster at the box-office, thus proving to be a breakthrough for her.
+The sports drama Jersey, a remake of the 2019 Telugu film of the same name, co-starring Shahid Kapoor, finally released in 2022 after getting delayed multiple times due to COVID-19 pandemic.
+Thakur co-starred with Shahid Kapoor in the film, which received mixed to positive reviews but was a commercial failure at the box office.
+Thakur made her Telugu film debut opposite Dulquer Salmaan in Hanu Raghavapudi's period romantic drama Sita Ramam (2022).
+The film received positive reviews and emerged as blockbuster at the box office, with her character Sita Mahalakshmi gaining praise from the viewers and critics.
+Her performance in Sita Ramam received several awards and nominations, including winning the Filmfare Award for Best Actress – Telugu.